ARCHER2-HPC/archer2-website/support-access/access.md

 <a id="nerc"></a>
 ## NERC Remit

-NERC applicants should add ARCHER2 as a facility in the UKRI Funding Service portal.
  First contact the relevant NERC science area leader and check the current NERC policy on access.
 Full details are on the [NERC website](https://www.ukri.org/councils/nerc/facilities-and-resources/find-a-nerc-facility-or-resource/applying-to-use-high-performance-computing-services/).
 Applicants within the NERC remit wishing to access ARCHER2 via this route must contact the relevant consortia leader for advice ahead of submission.
+Once you have authorisatio nto proceed from NERC and if you are submitting through the UKRI Funding Service portal, NERC applicants should add ARCHER2 as a facility in the portal.

 <a id="ukri-calls"></a>